 The Basics of Cat Calming Sprays

 Cat calming sprays were introduced right around 2001 and have begun to pick up steam since then.
 Most cat parents turn to calming sprays to deal with stress caused by things such as traveling, vet visits, separation anxiety, a new environment, and thunderstorms.
 These stressors can cause extensive and bothersome behavioral problems down the road.
-A cat may start behaving aggressively or acting out by scratching furniture, urinating outside of the litter box, or over the top vocalization.
+An aggressive cat – may start showing aggression or acting out by scratching furniture, to urine outside of the litter box, or over the top vocalization.

 The Key Ingredient of Cat Calming Sprays

 Pheromones are received by the vomeronasal organ, which is located between the nose and the mouth.
-Certain pheromones produced by animals are referred to as calming or appeasing pheromones, meaning they help reduce stress and anxiety.
+Certain pheromones produced by animals are referred to as calming or appeasing pheromones, meaning they help reduce anxiety and stress in cats.
 In cats, one of these types of pheromones is the feline facial pheromone.
 This particular chemical substance is used to mark a surface or object with their scent by rubbing the sides of their face.
-Most calming sprays mimic this particular pheromone as a key ingredient.
+Most calming aids for cats mimic this particular pheromone as a key ingredient.